garrettsnyder0/MentalHealthASP/README.md

 # MentalHealthASP
-App created to track trends in anxiety and depression User takes anxiety or depression test used by psychiatrists to get scores Can then add comments to add information about the day
+App created to track trends in anxiety and depression using MVC framework

+User takes anxiety or depression test used by psychiatrists to get scores Can then add comments to add information about the day